mcmuralishclint/Kickstarter/README.md

 The goal is to undersstand the difference values in categorical variables, the distribution of numerical variables, Patterns and some insights from the dataset.

+The dataset can be found at the following link : https://www.kaggle.com/kemical/kickstarter-projects

 ## 1.Exploratory Data Analysis (EDA)

 I used Tableau to visualize and understand this dataset.
 I will then use this insight to add or remove features for predicting the outcome.